Am Abend aber desselbigen Sabbats, BWV 42: 6

 In "Jesus ist ein Schild der Seinen, wenn sie die Verfolgung trifft" (Jesus is the shield of his own, when persecution follows them), the bass is accompanied by the divided violins and the continuo.
-The theme is again a contrast between the "Unruhe der Welt" (restlessness of "the world") and "Friede bei Jesus" (peace with Jesus).
+Felix Loy, the editor of a critical edition of the cantata for Carus, noted that the theme illustrates again a contrast, between the "restlessness of the world" and the "peace of those who believe in Jesus".
 While the instruments play in wild motion, the bass sings a calm expressive melody, only accenting the word "Verfolgung" (persecution) by faster motion in long melismas.

 7

-The chorale theme of Luther's chorale, "Verleih uns Frieden gnädiglich, Herr Gott, zu unsern Zeiten" (Grant us peace graciously), was published by Martin Luther in the Kirchē gesenge, mit vil schönen Psalmen unnd Melodey (edited by Johann Walter), published in Nürnberg in 1531), and then in the Geistliche Lieder by Joseph Klug (Wittenberg, 1535).
+The chorale theme of Luther's chorale, "Verleih uns Frieden gnädiglich, Herr Gott, zu unsern Zeiten" (Grant us peace graciously), was published by Martin Luther in the Kirchē gesenge, mit vil schönen Psalmen unnd Melodey (edited by Johann Walter, published in Nürnberg in 1531), and then in the Geistliche Lieder by Joseph Klug (Wittenberg, 1535).
 The melody of the additional stanza, "Gib unsern Fürsten und all'r Obrigkeit Fried und gut Regiment" (Give our rulers and all lawgivers peace and good government), was first published in Das christlich Kinderlied D. Martini Lutheri in Wittenberg, 1566.
 Bach set it for four parts.